Bfgeshka/awesome-c/README.md

 * [google/clspv](https://github.com/google/clspv) - Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders
 * [imneme/pcg-c-basic](https://github.com/imneme/pcg-c-basic) - PCG — Minimal C Implementation
 * [imneme/pcg-c](https://github.com/imneme/pcg-c) - PCG — C Implementation
+* [karrenberg/wfvopencl](https://github.com/karrenberg/wfvopencl) - IMPORTANT NOTICE: This implementation is long outdated.
+The latest wfvopencl will be made publicly available with the new libwfv implementation.
+WFVOpenCL is an OpenCL driver for CPUs on the basis of LLVM.
+This driver employs Whole-Function Vectorization (WFV) in addition to multi-threading to fully exploit the available data-parallelism by executing as many kernel instances in parallel as possible.

 ## Compression ##
 * [blosc][25] - Fast, multi-threaded, meta-compressor library.
 Various licenses,